quver/VATIdValidator/README.md

 ## Using
 ### Swift Package Manager

-The [Swift Package Manager](https://swift.org/package-manager/) is dependecy manager built by Apple and integrated with Xcode and into `swift` compiler.
+The [Swift Package Manager](https://swift.org/package-manager/) is dependency manager built by Apple and integrated with Xcode and into `swift` compiler.

 Add to your `Package.swift`: